-That’s why I dedicate this post to all lipstick-phobes and hope by the end you will have seen the light and will feel comfortable wearing one occasionally and maybe even, gasp!, on a daily basis.
+That’s why I’m dedicating this post to all lipstick-phobes and hope by the end you will have seen the light and will feel comfortable wearing one occasionally and maybe even, gasp!, on a daily basis.

-In my humble option, there are six types of lipsticks you need to create a versatile capsule collection.
+In my humble option, there are six types of lipsticks you need to start a versatile collection.

 Scroll down to the end of this post to shop all the products I mention!

 A true red lipstick is to your makeup collection what a little black dress is to your wardrobe.
 It’s essential to have, can transform any look and really is versatile AF.
 There is a shade of red out there for everybody.
 Adore Beauty have an excellent guide on how to choose the right shade for your complexion.
 My advice?
 Don’t be intimidated by the apparent boldness, you can always tap it onto the lips using your finger for a more subtle effect.
 My ‘holy grail, if I had to take only one on a desert island’ shade of red is Red Carpet Red by Charlotte Tilbury.
 It’s a true ruby red and made in her matte revolution formula, which means it’s so soft on the lips and has real lasting power.